ClimateImpactLab/downscaleCMIP6/infrastructure/kubernetes/ingress-nginx/README.md

 kubectl create namespace "ingress-nginx"
 ```

+Be sure the IP address in `ingress-nginx.controller.service.loadBalancerIP` matches the IP address provisioned in Terraform.

 ## Deploy (`argocd`)

 You can deploy this in a dev environment with `argocd` from the CLI with